nitrogenez/nitrogenez/readme.md

 # Hi.
 Name's Andrij.

-29 y.o programmer.
+A millenial.
 I like to be left alone and doing my job.
 Wanna chat?
 Be my guest.
 My contacts are down in the readme.
 Primarily work with Zig now.
 Worked with C++ before.
 I liked it.
 But Zig is too good to be left behind yet.

 [![My GitHub Stats](https://github-readme-stats.vercel.app/api/?username=nitrogenez&count_private=true&theme=tokyonight&showicons=true)]()